zsxkib/cog-mmaudio/README.md

 ## Demo

-By default, these scripts uses the `large_44k` model.
+By default, these scripts use the `large_44k` model.
-In our experiments, it only uses around 6GB of GPU memory (in 16-bit mode) which should fit in most modern GPUs.
+In our experiments, inference only takes around 6GB of GPU memory (in 16-bit mode) which should fit in most modern GPUs.

 ### Command-line interface